Thomas Blackwell, M.D., FACEP

 Contact: 864-455-1571 or email@example.com

 Thomas Blackwell has been practicing academic medicine for 27 years, specializing in emergency medicine and subspecializing in pre-hospital care (emergency medical services) and disaster medicine with emphasis on the health consequences of a terrorist attack.
 He established a counterterrorism response team in Charlotte that included law enforcement, fire, and emergency medical personnel.
 This team was funded and recognized nationally by the Department of Homeland Security.
-He currently serves as Assistant Dean for Longitudinal Clinical Education at the University of South Carolina School of Medicine Greenville and works with the clinical and behavioral/social components in all fours years of medical school curriculum.
+He currently serves as Assistant Dean for Longitudinal Clinical Education at the University of South Carolina School of Medicine Greenville and works with the clinical and behavioral/social components in all four years of medical school curriculum.
 Dr. Blackwell’s research has centered on EMS response times and outcomes based on those times.
 He has also been involved in the team approach to cardiac arrest resuscitation.
-He has worked with Clemson University in developing a Collegiate EMS system; which is a student-run first response system that is affiliated with the Clemson Fire and EMS department.
+He has worked with Clemson University in developing a Collegiate EMS system, which is a student-run first response system that is affiliated with the Clemson Fire and EMS department.
 He has assisted in the course instruction and in raising the funds required for a response vehicle and additional medical equipment.
 The program is now developed, the students are organized in a club, a call room exists at Fike Recreational Center, and the course is now part of the curriculum and is awarded credit.
 There are several medical student-initiated scholarly activities that are being proposed to analyze the success of this program.
 Finally, he has conceived of a resource that will improve medical simulation.
 The prototype will be developed by engineers and computer experts from Clemson.
-He looks forward to the collegial relationship that Greenville Health System has with Clemson University strengthening the bond between the University of South Carolina School of Medicine Greenville and Clemson University.

 For more information, see his Curriculum Vitae.